 Regular savings accounts often pay attractive headline rates of interest and can be a good way to make sure you're putting money aside every month.

-But they often have restrictions on them which you need to watch out for, for example there may be limits on the number of withdrawals you can make each year, you may receive less interest if you miss a month of savings and you may need to have a current account with the bank.
+But they often have restrictions that you need to watch out for.
+For example, there may be limits on the number of withdrawals you can make each year, you may receive less interest if you miss a month of savings and you may need to have a current account with the bank.

-If you already have a small lump sum built up but know that it’s going to take you a few years to save up the rest of your deposit, you could get a better rate of interest by locking your money away for a year or more.
+If you already have a small lump sum built up, but it’s going to take you a few years to save up the rest of your deposit, you could get a better rate of interest by locking your money away for a year or more.

 You could consider a one or two-year fixed-term fixed-rate savings account for your lump sum, and then use your cash Isa allowance or a regular savings account for the remaining amount of the deposit that you need to accumulate.

 Find out more: Which?
-Money Compare lets you search hundreds of fixed-rate deals from providers large and small
+Money Compare lets you search hundreds of fixed-rate deals.

 Investments when saving for a mortgage deposit

 However, when you invest your money, you put it at risk of falling in value.
 You'll have the potential to make better returns than the bank, but you could do much worse.
-It may take a number of years to recover from any falls in the stock market, setting back your plan to get on the property ladder.
+It may take several years to recover from any falls in the stock market, setting back your plan to get onto the property ladder.